 What Does a Termination for Convenience Clause Look Like?

-What’s the definition of a termination for convenience clause?
+A termination for convenience clause is a provision in a subcontract that allows the general contractor to terminate the agreement without cause.
+This clause essentially gives the general contractor unilateral authority over the subcontract, granting them greater flexibility in managing it.
 It essentially means that the general contractor may not have to hold up their end of the bargain just because of one clause in the subcontract.
 If your subcontract contains a termination for convenience clause, the general contractor isn’t held to the same standard and can walk away from their obligations to you at any time.

 Contractor may at its sole discretion, by written notice to Subcontractor terminate this Subcontract, in whole or in part, when Contractor determines that it is in the best interest of Contractor to do so.
 Upon receipt of twenty-four (24) hours written notice from Contractor, Subcontractor shall take all reasonable measures after consultation with Contractor to terminate or, at Contractor’s option, assign to Contractor subcontracts, purchase orders or other commitments related to the Subcontract Work or the Project on terms and conditions.